 What Is the Most Powerful Leadership Skill?

 In the material that I have researched and studied, people believe that the most powerful skills relate to motivating people to action, such as persuasion or casting a vision.
-While those are valuable skills, I believe the most powerful skill is...
+While those are valuable skills, the most powerful skill is...

 ASKING QUESTIONS.